-You have produced an excellent ebook along with a cheat sheet, a checklist and a how-to PDF.
-You’ve gated that content behind various calls to action including on a resources section of your website.
+You have produced an excellent ebook along with a checklist and a how-to PDF.
+You’ve gated the content behind various calls to action including on a resources section of your website.

-A website visitor simply needs to click a CTA and then enter some basic information into a form to gain access to your gated content.
+All a website visitor has to do is click a call-to-action banner and then enter some basic information into a form to gain access to your gated content.

-Now, you can sit back and wait for the new leads to start flowing in.
-The sales team is counting on it for bringing in new business.
+Now, you can sit back and wait for the new leads to flow in.
+The sales team is counting on it to bring in new business.

 1. Your website doesn’t attract enough visitors

-A classic marketing funnel has website visitor conversions within a top stage — and new customers at the bottom stage.
+A classic marketing funnel has website visitor conversions within the top stage — and new customers at the bottom stage.

 To add more prospects to the top of the funnel, you need to drive more traffic toward un-gated content to, in turn, drive more people toward your gated content.